-The Inverness Darkroom aims to:
+The Inverness Darkroom is a voluntary organisation which aims to:

 - provide regular analogue photography workshops

 - become a self-sustaining visual arts space